AdoDragicevic/custom-state-management/README.md

 ---

-## 1. in your react project add the below code, responsible for configuring the global store logic
+## 1. in your react project add the code responsible for configuring the global store logic

 e.g. in src/store/store.js